 An Eventhandler needs to return a list of actions, which it can handle.

-It returns an identifier, which can be used in the eventhandlig definitions property allowed positions check\condition(options)
+It returns an identifier, which can be used in the eventhandlig definitions check\condition(options)

 This method returns a list of available actions, that are provided by this event handler. :return: dictionary of actions.